alipirpiran/Crypto-Price-Tracker-for-Gnome-Shell/README.md

 # Crypto Price Tracker for Gnome-Shell
 An extension for Gnome-Shell to track Crypto currencies price.

-* refresh price every 10 sec.
+* Refresh price every 10 sec
-* you can choose coin from menu
+* You can choose coin from menu

 # Install